spacejens/tloegbbl/README.md

 The Docker Compose deployment generates a GraphQL schema file for the backend inside the backend image, in the `graphql-schema` directory.
 This file is manually copied to the directory with the same name in the repo.

+When the backend schema has been updated, the client applications need to generate new code from it.
+This is done by using `pnpm run generate-graphql-types` inside each client application, and possibly updating code to fix issues.